brunheller/brunheller/README.md

 # Brunheller
-Brunheller Investments, innovative finance with disruptive themes for a digital world.
+Brunheller Investments.
+Innovative finance for a digital world.